 I pick the broken toilet.
 I have some dignity left.

 The night passes like a slow motion nightmare.
 Each run to the bathroom I pray that this time the intestinal turmoil will stop and the toilet will flush.

 In the all-too-brief moments of calm, I stand in the hallway in the cool darkness, waiting for the next wave.
-Eventually, I’m able to lay back down in bed and await the dawn.
+Eventually, I lie back down in bed until morning.

-As the lynchpin in my decision, in the morning I discover with horror that I had leaked through my pants and pooped in the bed.
-A twin-size bed that I was sharing with my boyfriend, no less.
-The embarrassment is palpable.
+As the lynchpin in my decision, in the morning I discover with horror that I had leaked through my pants.

 While the group heads up the mountains to a cheese farm, Nash and I stay behind.
 I know I made the right decision, but that doesn’t lessen the feeling of disappointment.

 Considering the messed-up toilet situation in Popi’s Hostel, and with my pipes temporarily blocked up by Immodium provided by the sympathetic guides, there’s one clear course of action.